Chromium-6 Questions and Answers

 Results from over 200 water supply wells in Santa Clara County indicate that chromium-6 levels in 98 percent of the wells tested are below the proposed MCL.

-How do I know if my water meets the proposed drinking water standard?
+How do I know if my water meets the drinking water standard?

 Water systems throughout the state have tested for chromium-6 and have reported the results to the California Dept. of Public Health.
 Those results can be accessed here.